Bangaon, Bihar: Krishnastami

 Krishnastami is another festival where all the villagers can be seen participating.
 The major events of this festival are Janam (Krishna's birthday celebration), Mela (fair) and Bhasaan (immersion of the Krishna idol in Manua Dhaar which is a kosi rivulet nearest to the village).
 Because of Mela, many relatives from nearby villages visit.
 This is very popular for kids and younger people as well as females of the village.
 Kids go to this fair for buying toys that can't usually be bought because of the unavailability.
 For example, Digdigiya (a toy which has a drum attached to it and its plays when you move it), Cilema (kaleidoscope) Fukka (balloons) and many others.
 This kids also seem very interested in buying coloured goggles taking a ride of Jhoola (swing) and simply watching Maut ka Kuwaan (a motorbike stunt game).
 On the other hand, females seem interested in shopping cosmetics and some household items.
 The elder males feel happy in taking their grandchildren to the fair and shop for them.
 Usually elders are not seen shopping other than sweets and Paan.
 The writer of these lines still misses the Paan from Chaurasia Paan Bhandaar that used to come to the fair every year.
 During one of the mela nights, some artists from local orchestra parties would be invited.
 They would mostly play the peppy numbers.
 On some occasions a local male dancer, Bechana Natua (meaning the dancer named Bechana), would be seen attracting the mela goers.
+Natkhat Khel Mahotsav is a recently included multi-sports event which is celebrated during this fair each year since 2021.